-Block Number Block Title Instructions 29 Primary Materials or REQUIRED BLOCK.
-Hazards Involved (hazardous chemicals, fuel types, infectious agents, radiation, etc.) When relevant, enter the appropriate primary materials, fuels, or other hazards involved in the incident that are leaking, burning, infecting, or otherwise influencing the incident.
-Examples include hazardous chemicals, wildland fuel models, biohazards, explosive materials, oil, gas, structural collapse, avalanche activity, criminal activity, etc. 30 Damage Assessment Information (summarize damage and/or restriction of use or availability to residential or commercial property, natural resources, critical infrastructure and key resources, etc.) Include a short summary of damage or use/access restrictions/ limitations caused by the incident for the reporting period, and cumulatively.
+Block Number Block Title Instructions 30 Damage Assessment Information (summarize damage and/or restriction of use or availability to residential or commercial property, natural resources, critical infrastructure and key resources, etc.) Include a short summary of damage or use/access restrictions/ limitations caused by the incident for the reporting period, and cumulatively.
 Include if needed any information on the facility status, such as operational status, if it is evacuated, etc. when needed.
 Include any critical infrastructure or key resources damaged/destroyed/ impacted by the incident, the kind of infrastructure, and the extent of damage and/or impact and any known cascading impacts.
 Refer to more specific or detailed damage assessment forms and packages when they are used and/or relevant.
-A. Structural Summary Complete this table as needed based on the definitions for 30B-G below.
+A. Structural Summary Complete this table as needed based on the definitions for 30B-F below.
 Note in table or in text block if numbers entered are estimates or are confirmed.
-B. # Threatened (72 hrs) Enter the number of structures potentially threatened by the incident within the next 72 hours, based on currently available information.
+Summaries may also include impact to Shoreline and Wildlife, etc. B. # Threatened (72 hrs) Enter the number of structures potentially threatened by the incident within the next 72 hours, based on currently available information.
 C. # Damaged Enter the number of structures damaged by the incident.
 D. # Destroyed Enter the number of structures destroyed beyond repair by the incident.
 E. Single Residences Enter the number of single dwellings/homes/units impacted in Columns 30B-D. Note any specifics in the text block if needed, such as type of residence (apartments, condominiums, single-family homes, etc.).
 F. Nonresidential Commercial Properties Enter the number of buildings or units impacted in Columns 30B-D. This includes any primary structure used for nonresidential purposes, excluding Other Minor Structures (Block 30G).
 Note any specifics regarding building or unit types in the text block.
-G. Other Minor Structures Enter any miscellaneous structures impacted in Columns 30B-D not covered in 30E-F above, including any minor structures such as booths, sheds, or outbuildings.
+Other Minor Structures Enter any miscellaneous structures impacted in Columns 30B-D not covered in 30E-F above, including any minor structures such as booths, sheds, or outbuildings.
+Other Enter any miscellaneous issues which impacted Critical Infrastructure and Key Resources.